What is 1.28856 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 128856 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 128856 are: 1 2 3 4 6 7 8 12 13 14 21 24 26 28 39 42 52 56 59 78 84 91 104 118 156 168 177 182 236 273 312 354 364 413 472 546 708 728 767 826 1092 1239 1416 1534 1652 2184 2301 2478 3068 3304 4602 4956 5369 6136 9204 9912 10738 16107 18408 21476 32214 42952 64428 128856